ArkEcosystem/gitbook-arktippr/arktippr-commands.md

 # ArkTippr Usage Guide

 ## Before You Start
-**FYI: Many bots ignore text and commands that are stylized.
-So you don't want to be executing commands that are bold, italic, etc.**
+{% hint style="info" %}FYI: Many bots ignore text and commands that are stylized.
+So you don't want to be executing commands that are bold, italic, etc.{% endhint %}

 ## Getting Started
 **How to start using ArkTippr**